 They have so many great flavors including lavender, vanilla, cucumber, watermelon and even some great holiday celebration bottles in cranberry or ginger varieties.
 They are all lower in sugar than regular soda making them a much more enjoyable drink.

-Step four: Fold apples into the batter until well combined
+- Fold apples into the batter until well combined

-Step five: Once oil is hot, drop mini ice cream scoops of dough into the fryer and cook 2-3 minutes then flip fritters and cook another 1-2 minutes
+- Once oil is hot, drop mini ice cream scoops of dough into the fryer and cook 2-3 minutes then flip fritters and cook another 1-2 minutes

-Pro Tip: Place fritters on paper towels to drain excess grease
+Pro Tip: Place fritters on paper towels to drain excess grease.

 A donut, like our gluten-free donuts, is dough that is fried on its own.
-A fritter is dish made by deep frying food coated in batter.
+A fritter is dish made by deep frying food coated in batter.ย

 These really are best fresh and hot.
 I don’t recommend saving them for another day.
 However, if you must, you can store them in an airtight container for 2 days.
+You can then reheat them in the oven for 8 minutes when you are ready to eat them.

 Need an EASY and delicious breakfast, lunch, dinner or dessert?